OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 License
 -------
-This document is published under a Creative Commons [Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/deed.en_US)
+This document is published under a Creative Commons [Attribution 3.0 Unported (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/deed.en_US).
+Parts of this document has been adopted from the [Open Source Hardware Definition](http://freedomdefined.org/OSHW).

 ### Introduction